raghavdevcode/raghavdevcode/README.md

 📘 StudyCourse

 StudyCourse is a premium e-learning platform built with the MERN stack, offering affordable online courses in Web Development, Programming, and Databases.
 It features video-based lessons, lifetime course access, free preview lessons, secure authentication, enrollment system, and an interactive student learning experience.

-⚠️ Note: This project is hosted on a free-tier server, so it goes offline from the 16th to the end of each month due to usage limits, and comes back live on the 1st of the next month.
-Thanks for your patience!

 🔗 <a href="https://studycoursewebsite.netlify.app/">Live Demo: Check out the project here!</a>

  (Adding more projects soon!)